-SEARCH for Yin Yang jewellery in our central store
+SEARCH for Yin Yang jewellery in our online store

 In Nature, there are no friends – only relationships.
 But nature lives in harmony with itself in an ebb and flow of opposing forces that some call Yin and Yang.
 In this way, the natural world remains inter-connected – although separate, and inter-related, although constantly battling.
 This is the nature of Yin Yang – a connection or association also seen between family members, friends and lovers . . as friendships and inter-personal relationships ebb and flow over time.
 So gifts of Yin-Yang jewellery (for example) can be seen as a gift of friendship between friends and lovers . . because both parties want to exist together as one – despite their differences, and each believes that neither can properly live without the friendship and support of the other.

 In Chinese philosophy, Yin-Yang (which is sometimes called ‘Yin and Yang’) means ‘shadow and light’, and is used to describe how opposites or seemingly contrary forces are inter-connected and inter-dependent.
 This concept lies at the heart of many branches of classical Chinese science and philosophy, as well as being a primary guideline for traditional Chinese medicine.
 Many natural dualities such as dark and light, male and female, high and low, hot and cold, water and fire, earth and air – can be viewed as manifestations of Yin and Yang (respectively).

 But philosophers say that Yin and Yang are not opposing forces (dualities) per se, but complementary . . interacting to form a greater whole, as part of a dynamic system.
 Everything has both Yin and Yang aspects . . for light could not be understood without darkness, and shadow could not exist without light.